 When communicating about your feelings, remember that these are your responsibility.
 If you blame the other person for your feelings ("You make me feel..."), the other person is likely to get defensive, and they will be less likely to listen to what you have to say.
 Use the map below to consider your own boundaries, so you can begin to think differently about how you communicate then to others.

-Physical (e.g. your personal comfort zone; what you consider safe and appropriate sexual behaviour): Financial (how you are handling finances and your attitude towards savings and debts): Emotional/mental (what you will share with someone; what you are happy for others to express to you; things you will not think about): Spiritual (what you will and won't do based on your beliefs):
+Physical (e.g. your personal comfort Financial (how you are handling finances zone; what you consider safe and and your attitude towards savings and appropriate sexual behaviour): debts): Emotional/mental (what you will share with someone; what you are happy for others to express to you; things you will not think about): Spiritual (what you will and won't do based on your beliefs):